 Part-time employees and the employer must agree in writing on the regular pattern of work specifying the hours to be worked each day, the days of the week when the employee will work and the daily starting and finishing times.

-Casual employees must be told that they are employed as a casual employee, the identity of the employer, their hours of work, classification level and pay rate.
-Employers are not required under the Pastoral Award 2020 to provide a written statement to casual employees but this is advisable.
+Casual employees must be told that they are employed as a casual employee, the identity of the employer, classification level and pay rate.
+Employers are strongly advised to have a written contract with all casual employees.